jcmgray/xyzpy/docs/auto_grow.md

 batches without that assignment to finish.
 :::

-An invalid file is reported.
-The last valid settings remain active.
+An invalid file is reported and last *valid settings* remain active.

 ## Progress, failures, and stopping